- Individual microwave oven appliances are not permitted within student dorm rooms.

 Electrical extension cords are strictly prohibited from use inside University buildings as permanent wiring.
 Should there be a need to use an electrical extension cord for permanent use, you must contact Facilities to have the area of use inspected to determine if additional electrical wall receptacles can be installed to accommodate your needs.
 For temporary use, the extension should be of the heavy duty, three wire type with ground plug.
 It should not be in excess of 6-8 feet in length.
 Do not run the cord under rugs or pile clothes on top of the cord.
 Overloading of an electrical wall receptacle may cause a fire or short circuit.

-Tufts, like many other colleges and universities, has become increasingly concerned by reports from organizations such as the U.S. Consumer Product Safety Commission about fires associated with hoverboards.
-Therefore, effective Tuesday, January 12, 2016, the university is restricting the use, storage and charging of hoverboardsand similar devices anywhere on our campuses.
-These devices may not be used or stored on Tufts property, inside university buildings or at other locations designated as campus housing.
-We are continuing to monitor the safety concerns associated with these products and guidance from consumer product safety organizations.
+To mitigate the risk of fires associated with battery-powered transportation devices, Tufts University is restricting the use, storage, and charging of e-scooters, e-bikes, hoverboards, and similar self-balancing electrically powered transportation devices anywhere on our campuses.
+These devices may not be used or stored on Tufts property, inside university buildings, or at other locations designated as campus housing.
+We are continuing to monitor the safety concerns associated with these products and following the guidance from consumer product safety organizations.